 In order to accomplish this, Ephraim:

-- Built and managed a national campaign to raise awareness and advocate for workforce inclusion, while enhancing RFF’s place as a leader in the field.
+- Built and managed national and global campaigns to raise awareness and advocate for workforce inclusion, while enhancing RFF’s place as a leader in the field.

 - Crafted RFF’s digital strategy and managed their social media presence.

 - Initiated expanding RFF’s reach, visibility and leadership by training the foundation President to use and manage a personal Twitter account, to better engage and advocate to a wide audience.